lucianoayres/taco/README.md

 ## Why Taco? 🤔

-Manually handling files for LLM prompts can be time-consuming and messy.
-Taco automates this process, allowing you to:

--   🌮 **Automatically gather all text files** from directories and subdirectories.
--   🚫 **Skip hidden and binary files**, focusing only on essential text files.
--   📂 **Combine everything into a single text file**, ideal for using source code in prompts.
--   🔍 **Include specific file types** with the new `-include-ext` flag.
--   🚀 **Provide status updates** as it processes.

-By simplifying the process, Taco makes it easier and more efficient to prepare your source code or text content for LLMs.
+Working with large collections of text files can be cumbersome, especially when preparing data for large language models or consolidating documentation and source code.
+Manually aggregating these files is not only time-consuming but also prone to errors and inconsistencies. **Taco** streamlines this process by automating the collection and consolidation of text files, ensuring a clean and efficient workflow.
+Whether you're a developer looking to create comprehensive prompts for LLMs or need to compile documentation from various sources, Taco simplifies your tasks and boosts your productivity.

 ## Features ✨

--   🌮 **Automatic text file gathering**: Collects all text files from specified directories and their subdirectories.
+-   🌮 **Automatic Text File Gathering**: Collects all text files from specified directories and their subdirectories.
--   📂 **Recursive traversal**: Processes all nested directories.
+-   📂 **Recursive Traversal**: Processes all nested directories seamlessly.
--   🚫 **Exclusion of hidden and binary files**: Keeps your output clean by skipping unnecessary files.
+-   🚫 **Exclusion of Hidden and Binary Files**: Keeps your output clean by skipping unnecessary files.
--   📁 **Include specific file types**: Use the `-include-ext` flag to specify which file extensions to include.
+-   📁 **Include Specific File Types**: Use the `-include-ext` flag to specify which file extensions to include.
+-   ❌ **Exclude Specific File Types**: Use the `-exclude-ext` flag to specify which file extensions to exclude.
--   📝 **Status messages**: Provides clear progress updates during processing.
+-   📝 **Status Messages**: Provides clear progress updates during processing.
--   🔄 **Append mode**: Prevents accidental overwrites by appending to existing output files.
+-   🔄 **Append Mode**: Prevents accidental overwrites by appending to existing output files.
--   ✨ **Customizable output**: Specify output file names and directories as needed.
+-   ✨ **Customizable Output**: Specify output file names and directories as needed.

 ## Project Structure 📁